awsdocs/aws-storagegateway-user-guide/doc_source/backup-BackupExec.md

 ## Writing Data to a Tape in Backup Exec<a name="BE-write-data-to-tape"></a>

-You write data to a tape gateway virtual tape by using the same procedure and backup policies you do with physical tapes\.
+You write data to a Tape Gateway virtual tape by using the same procedure and backup policies you do with physical tapes\.
 For detailed information, see the *Backup Exec Administrative Guide *in the documentation section in the Backup Exec software\.

 ## Archiving a Tape Using Backup Exec<a name="BE-archive-tapes"></a>

-When you archive a tape, tape gateway moves the tape from your gateway’s virtual tape library \(VTL\) to the offline storage\.
+When you archive a tape, Tape Gateway moves the tape from your gateway’s virtual tape library \(VTL\) to the offline storage\.
 You begin tape archival by exporting the tape using your Backup Exec software\.

 **To archive your tape**